Using labels to instrument queries in Synapse SQL pool

 Included in this article are tips for developing solutions using labels to instrument queries in SQL pool.

-Tips for using labels to instrument queries in Azure SQL Data Warehouse for developing solutions.
+Tips for using labels to instrument queries in Azure Synapse Analytics for developing solutions.

 What are labels?